culturedigitalskills/2024-digitisation-photogrammetry/episodes/CHDigitization.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::

-> Many methods exist that aim to capture 3d data in Cultural Heritage.
+> Many other methods exist that aim to capture 3d data in Cultural Heritage.
 All have their own advantages and disadvantages compared to photogrammetry.
-Although it would be quite interesting to explore more in depth the differences between these methods and when appropriately choose them depending on the working scenario, this is out of the scope of this workshop.
+Although it would be quite interesting to explore more in depth the differences between all these methods and when appropriately choose them depending on the working scenario, is out of the scope of this workshop.
 Nevertheless here you can find a list of some of other methods that can be used to produce 3 dimensional data from real world objects and environments.

 \
 \

 ### **Introduction** ###
-Cultural Heritage Digitisation is the art and science of...
+Cultural Heritage Digitization is the art and science of...

 \
 \